-- (1) 1With the exception of the module examinations of the preliminary examination (GOP) and the Bachelor's thesis module, every failed module examination may be resat twice.
+(1) 1With the exception of the module examinations of the preliminary examination (GOP) and the Bachelor's thesis module, every failed module examination may be resat twice.
 2The resit examination shall be limited to the failed examination or course achievement.
 3The module examinations of the preliminary examination (GOP) may only be resat once.
 4Section 29 (10) shall apply to the repetition of the Bachelor's thesis module.
-5Resit examinations shall take place at the earliest possible date; the Department must offer such a date within six months.
-6The resit period shall not be interrupted by de-registration or leave.
-7Students who have failed an examination shall be considered to have registered for the next resit examination.
-8If a student misses the resit examination or the resit period is not observed, the examination shall be deemed to have been failed unless the Examinations Committee grants the student a respite due to special reasons beyond the student's control; Section 7 (3) shall apply accordingly.
-9The provisions regarding maternity protection, parental leave and caregiver leave (Section 7(2)) shall apply. - (2) 1Voluntarily resitting a passed examination of the same module shall not be permitted.
-2Alternative modules may be attended and completed instead of failed modules within the examination periods set forth in Section 7.
-3Failed attempts in an alternative module taken previously or in parallel to the module in question shall not be counted.
+5The department must offer the student the option of a resit examination within a period of at most six months.
+6The student is obliged to register of their own accord for the offered resit examination and to check their examination status in the examination administration system regularly.
+7The student shall inform the Examinations Office of any discrepancies without delay.
+8The provisions regarding maternity protection, parental leave and caregiver leave (Section 7 (2)) shall apply.

+(2) 1Voluntarily resitting a passed examination of the same module shall not be permitted.
+2Alternative modules may be attended and completed instead of failed modules within the examination periods set forth in Section 31 (8).